Oluwasetemi/css-note/slides.md

 ```

 This CSS rule is saying that
-apply color of red to the <kbd>p</kbd> element that has the class name of
+apply color of red to the `p` element that has the class name of
 paragraph and also increase its font size to 36px.

 ---

-- ID selector: The id
-  selector uses the id attribute of an HTML element to select a specific element.
-  Id value of an element must be unique which means you can only have a specific
-  id value to an HTML element, unlike class where you can give 10 HTML elements
-  same class name. <br />
+- ID selector: The id selector uses the id attribute of an HTML element to select a specific element.
+Id value of an element must be unique which means you can only have a specific id value to an HTML element, unlike class where you can give 10 HTML elements same class name. <br />
-  To style an element using the id value we make use of the hash notation <kbd>#</kbd> before
-  the id value when writing our selector in the CSS rule
+  To style an element using the id value we make use of the hash notation `#` before the id value when writing our selector in the CSS rule
-  <kbd>#container-wrapper</kbd>

-<ins>Code Example</ins>:
+  `#container-wrapper`

 ```html {monaco-run}
 <style>